Inca Trail to Machu Picchu, 2024

 The gang.

-Speedy porters carrying much more weight that we were.
+Speedy porters carrying much more weight than we were.
 Fun fact: In 2002 they held a marathon on the Inca Trail (26 miles) and a local porter beat out all the professional runners with a time of 3.5 hours.
 Our tour guide tells us that people born in higher elevations have larger lungs so they breathe more efficiently in high altitude.

 The village of Wayllabamba, home to the last small hospital on the Inca Trail.
 This village is also where our lead tour guide Fletcher grew up.
 His parents still live here, and he stayed behind to briefly see them before catching back up with us.
 How sweet is that?